visionmedia/expressjs.com/en/advanced/best-practice-performance.md

 Although Node and many modules provide synchronous and asynchronous versions of their functions, always use the asynchronous version in production.
 The only time when a synchronous function can be justified is upon initial startup.

-If you are using Node.js 4.0+ or io.js 2.1.0+, you can use the `--trace-sync-io` command-line flag to print a warning and a stack trace whenever your application uses a synchronous API.
+You can use the `--trace-sync-io` command-line flag to print a warning and a stack trace whenever your application uses a synchronous API.
 Of course, you wouldn't want to use this in production, but rather to ensure that your code is ready for production.
 See the [node command-line options documentation](https://nodejs.org/api/cli.html#cli_trace_sync_io) for more information.

 ### Do logging correctly

 In general, there are two reasons for logging from your app: For debugging and for logging app activity (essentially, everything else).
 Using `console.log()` or `console.error()` to print log messages to the terminal is common practice in development.
-But [these functions are synchronous](https://nodejs.org/api/console.html#console_console_1) when the destination is a terminal or a file, so they are not suitable for production, unless you pipe the output to another program.
+But [these functions are synchronous](https://nodejs.org/api/console.html#console) when the destination is a terminal or a file, so they are not suitable for production, unless you pipe the output to another program.

 #### For debugging